markmavromatis/cars_db_restapi/README.md

 # Cars DB RestAPI
-This RestAPI service is a Proof of Concept project which supports vendors (i.e. car dealerships) registering and reviewing their inventory.
+This RestAPI service is a Proof of Concept which supports vendors (i.e. car dealerships) registering and reviewing their inventory.
 Each dealership, or provider, registers a CSV file format for uploading vehicles.

 Vendors upload CSV files containing tens, hundreds, or thousands of vehicles.
 The system supports multiple vehicle attributes including: